robielTes/Looper/README.md

    ```sh
    composer install
    ```
-4. Create and .env.php .
+4. Create .env.php .
 An example is available in the file "example.env.php"

 5. Run looper.sql to create your database